All Episodes

 It's taking people's freedom away.

-You take away their economic opportunity, you take away their educational opportunity, and bye by freedom.
+You take away their educational opportunity and buy by freedom.

-If you if you keep harping on the fact that cell phones are going to call you cause cancer, you try to get people to get rid of all these technological advancements, get rid of their communication.
+If you keep harping on the fact that cell phones are going to cause cancer, you try to get people to get rid of all these technological advancements, get rid of their communication.

 It's a hatred of liberty.